localstack/docs/content/en/user-guide/aws/ec2/index.md

 Use [Virtual Machine Manager](https://virt-manager.org/) or [virsh](https://www.libvirt.org/manpages/virsh.html) to manage the virtual machines outside of LocalStack.
 {{< /callout >}}

-The Libvirt VM manager currently does not support instance user data.
+The Libvirt VM manager supports basic shell scripts for user data.
+This can be passed to the `UserData` parameter of the `RunInstances` operation.

 To connect to the graphical display of the instance, first obtain the VNC address using: